There are native & naturalized plants, trees and shrubs all around you that can be used to cultivate high quality food at home.

 I have three main influences in gardening.
 One is trial and error based experience.
 The other two are Dick Raymond, author of The Joy of Gardening and Masanobu Fukuoka, the proponent of Natural farming.
 Both of these people have had a profound influence on how I grow any plant.
 In particular, Masanobu Fukuoka made me think about growing plants as part of a bigger picture.
 Click on the links for Natural farming and Masanobu Fukuoka above for the Wikipeda entries to learn more.

 Dick Raymond used a rototiller for almost everything.
 He also was the person who made it clear to me why to use wide rows or blocks of plants when following more conventional gardening or farming methods.

-Masanobu Fukuoka's natural farming uses a no-tilling method.
+Masanobu Fukuoka's natural farming uses a no-till farming method.
 There are many terms used that describe Masonobu Fukuoka's philosophy on Natural farming: Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture.

 The bottom line that I've come to is this: some plants do better with one method, others do better with another.
 In most cases, I am a firm believer in mixing plant gardens, shrubs and trees together - Agroforestry.
 I also find that no-till gardening is best in most, but not all cases with wild food plants.
-Often, you need to work the soil at first, then once a plant is established, no more tilling is required - a sort of hybrid method.
+Often, you need to work the soil at first, then once a plant is established, no more tilling is required.

 When you go to a page for each plant, I tell you what I have found works best for that plant.
 Of course, with trees and shrubs, after planting, there is no need to disturb the soil again, so I don't mention this issue on trees & shrubs pages.